Trump plans to meet North Korea's Kim in Vietnam February 27-28

 The Singapore summit yielded a vague commitment from Kim to work toward the denuclearization of the Korean Peninsula, where U.S. troops have been stationed since the 1950-1953 Korean War.

-In the U.S. view, Pyongyang has yet to take concrete steps to give up its nuclear weapons.
-North Korea has complained that Washington has done little to reciprocate its freezing of nuclear and missile testing and dismantling of some nuclear facilities.
+In the U.S. view, North Korea has yet to take concrete steps to give up its nuclear weapons.
+It has complained that the United States has done little to reciprocate its freezing of nuclear and missile testing and dismantling of some nuclear facilities.

-Pyongyang has repeatedly urged a lifting of punishing U.S.-led sanctions, a formal end to the war, and security guarantees.
+North Korea has repeatedly urged a lifting of punishing U.S.-led sanctions, a formal end to the war, and security guarantees.

+The two-day summit could bring an agreement between Trump and Kim to end the Korean War, said Harry Kazianis of the Washington-based Centre for the National Interest, a conservative think-tank.

+“Such a declaration would show a clear intent to transform their relationship and create a solid foundation for the much harder work toward denuclearization that is yet to come,” Kazianis tweeted.

-Trump has hailed “tremendous progress” in his dealings with North Korea.
-But on the eve of Biegun’s trip, a confidential report by U.N. sanctions monitors seen by Reuters cast further doubt on North Korea’s intentions.
+While Trump has hailed “tremendous progress” in his dealings with North Korea, a confidential report by U.N. sanctions monitors seen by Reuters this week cast further doubt on the North’s intentions.

 It said the country’s nuclear and ballistic missile programs remained intact and that North Korea was working to make sure those capabilities could not be destroyed by any military strikes.